Planning a family

 How much do I need?

-If you are pregnant or thinking of having a baby you should take a daily 0.4 mg (400 microgram) folic acid supplement from the time you stop using contraception until the 12th week of pregnancy.
-This is to help prevent neural tube defects such as spina bifida.
+Most people should be able to get the amount they need by eating a varied and balanced diet.
+Adults need 0.2 mg a day, however the NHS recommend that you should take a daily 0.4 mg (400 microgram) folic acid supplement from the time you stop using contraception and are trying to conceive, until the 12th week of pregnancy.
+This is to help prevent Neural Tube Defects such as spina bifida.

 The Ponti Study - Prevention of Neural Tube Defects by Inositol